L3-iGrant/data-schemas/README.md

 # About

-This repository provides information on the various supported data schemaas by iGrant.io Data Wallet and Data Verifiers.
+This repository provides information on the specific existing data schemas (Based on existing standards) supported by iGrant.io Data Wallet and Data Verifiers; meant for enhanced user experience and automation.
+This is in addition to the JSON schema that can be manually configured.

 ## Supported Schemas